-You must customize and start the IP component (TCP/IP) of z/OS Communications Server if you plan to (1) submit print jobs to Print Interface from remote systems, (2) use IP PrintWay to transmit print jobs to remote printers or email destinations, or (3) use the SNMP subagent.
-This section describes considerations related to customizing TCP/IP.
+You must customize and start the IP component (TCP/IP) of z/OS Communications Server if you plan to do one of these:

+- Submit print jobs to Print Interface from remote systems. - Use IP PrintWay to transmit print jobs to remote printers or email destinations.

+The following information describes considerations that are related to customizing TCP/IP.

-Print Interface, IP PrintWay extended mode, and the SNMP subagent support IPv6.
-If you enable or disable IPv6 while Infoprint Server daemons are running, you must stop and restart the LPD (aoplpd), the IPP Server daemon (aopippdxp), the IP PrintWay extended mode daemons (aopoutd and aopwsmd), and the SNMP subagent daemon (aopsnmpd).
+Print Interface and IP PrintWay extended mode support IPv6.
+If you enable or disable IPv6 while Infoprint Server daemons are running, you must stop and restart the LPD (aoplpd), the IPP Server daemon (aopippd), and the IP PrintWay extended mode daemons (aopoutd and aopwsmd).